-Plus 5 Things that You Should Never Do in a SNAP Fraud Investigation
+Plus the Five Things You Should NEVER Do in a SNAP Fraud Investigation

 The HRA sent you an investigation letter because they have evidence of SNAP fraud.
-The HRA has an incentive to settle cases.
+They think you’ve committed a crime.
+They would like for you to go to jail if they had the choice.
+But HRA also has an incentive to settle cases.
 Does the State of New York get money from processing you and opening up a criminal case, or even sending you to jail?
-No. You need your SNAP fraud defense attorney to convince the HRA that what’s done is done, and the best move for them is to give you a break and help you cut a deal with them.
+No. This is what we convince them is the situation.
+You need your SNAP fraud defense attorney to convince the HRA that what’s done is done, and the best move for them is to give you a break and help you cut a deal with them.

 If you fail to settle the case on time, the Bureau of Fraud Investigations can escalate the matter by referring it to the District Attorney’s Office for criminal prosecution.
 Also, they can refer your case or to a private law firm working for the government, which will sue you in for money civil court.
 Once that happens, it will be harder to deal with the case.